-The correct clearance of goods acquired in China is sometimes quite hard, particularly since you need to consider both Chinese and European legislations.
+The correct clearance of goods acquired in China is sometimes quite hard, particularly since you need to consider both Chinese and European legislation.
 According to regulations, even this kind of import is subject to many restrictions.
 Every order entails the necessity to pay customs, value-added tax, and hence the need for a Chinese invoice.

-Clearance – necessary documents
+Customs Clearance – necessary documents

 - Chinese commercial invoice – obtained in English from your partner/contractor in China

 - The Single Administrative Document (SAD), confirming the import of goods into the EU

 - Packing list – when the invoice does not include information on net and gross weight

 - Depending on the kind of imported goods, other documents might be needed (e.g., a declaration of conformity, a certificate of origin, etc.

 You receive the Commercial Invoice from a firm in China.
 An English version is required.
 Customs regulations differ between countries.
 Commercial invoices might also require a VAT number, a signature, HS codes, and others.
 A Chinese invoice should include information such as:

 - Name and address of the buyer, telephone number, fax

 - Name and address of the seller in China, tel number, fax